dyo/dyo/README.md

 componentWillUnmount:      function(node)
 ```

-The main difference is the `componentDidMount` and `componentWillMount` lifecycles will have access to the node.
+`componentDidMount` and `componentWillMount` lifecycles have access to the node.

-Additionally with `componentWillUnmount` you can return a duration number(in ms) back to it with which it will use to remove the element from the dom only after that amount of time has elapsed.
-This allows you to do animations on that node before the node is removed/added, this works well with the `animate.flip()` helper, be advised you can probably do all this with the `animation.transition('className', callback)` helper, where by you call the setState method within the callback that triggers only after the any transitions that have been added through that className are complete.
+`componentWillUnmount` can receieve(return) a duration number(in ms) back to it used to remove the element from the dom only after that amount of time has elapsed.
+This allows you to do animations on that node before the node is removed/added, this works well with the `animate.flip()` helper, though be advised you can probably do all this with the `animation.transition('className', callback)` helper.

-components also have the react like `this.setState(obj)` which triggers a re-render that updates the dom only if something has changed.
-There is also an additional `this.setProps(obj)` though unlike setState it does not trigger a re-render.

 ## helpers